sfernana/FCCDIRAC/README.md

 Your output files (job's results) are not getting back to your local machine when the job is finished, they are stored :

--	in the DIRAC database if results are smaller than 10 Mb
+-	in the DIRAC database if you set the output sandbox and if this one is smaller than 10 Mb
--	in the DIRAC File Catalog (as data) if results are bigger than 10 Mb
+-	in the DIRAC File Catalog (as data) if you set the output sandbox and if this one is bigger than 10 Mb

 You have to use a specific command if you want to download the output sandbox (see [Monitoring section](#6---monitoring)).